awesomemotive/wp-simple-pay-lite/stripe/readme.txt

 == Installation ==

-There are three ways to install this plugin.
+There are several ways to install this plugin.

-= 1.
-Admin Search =
+= Admin Search =
-1. In your Admin, go to menu Plugins > Add.
+1. In your WordPress admin, go to `Plugins > Add`.
 1. Search for `WP Simple Pay`.
-1. Find the plugin that's labeled `WP Simple Pay Lite for Stripe`.
+1. Find the plugin that's labeled `WP Simple Pay Lite for Stripe` by `Moonstone Media`.
-1. Look for the author name `Moonstone Media` on the plugin.
-1. Click to install.
+1. Click `Install Now`.
 1. Activate the plugin.
-1. A new menu item `WP Simple Pay Lite for Stripe` will appear in the main menu.
+1. A new menu item `Simple Pay Lite` will appear in the main menu.

-= 2.
-Download & Upload =
+= Admin Upload =
-1. Download the plugin (a zip file) on the right column of this page.
+1. Download the plugin zip file using the large orange button to the right.
-1. In your Admin, go to menu Plugins > Add.
+1. In your WordPress admin, go to `Plugins > Add`.
-1. Select the tab "Upload".
+1. Select `Upload Plugin` at the top.
-1. Upload the .zip file you just downloaded.
+1. Find and upload the zip file you just downloaded.
 1. Activate the plugin.
-1. A new menu item `WP Simple Pay Lite for Stripe` will appear in the main menu.
+1. A new menu item `Simple Pay Lite` will appear in the main menu.

-= 3.
-FTP Upload =
+= FTP Upload =
-1. Download the plugin (.zip file) on the right column of this page.
+1. Download the plugin zip file using the large orange button to the right.
 1. Unzip the zip file contents.
 1. Upload the `stripe` folder to the `/wp-content/plugins/` directory of your site.
-1. Activate the plugin through the 'Plugins' menu in WordPress.
+1. Activate the plugin on the `Installed Plugins` listing.
-1. A new menu item `WP Simple Pay Lite for Stripe` will appear in the main menu.
+1. A new menu item `Simple Pay Lite` will appear in the main menu.

 == Frequently Asked Questions ==